awslabs/clencli/README.md

 <details open>
   <summary>Expand</summary>

-CLENCLI enables you to quickly and predictably create, change, and improve your cloud projects by automating common tasks such as creating a new project, or updating its documentation.
-Modern software projects are composed of many repositories, and often worked upon by many development teams.
-Keeping consistency across the project is key to enable productivity and efficiency.
 In a polyglot world where a team can choose it's programming language, often this flexibility can spill into chaos as every repo looks different.
 CLENCLI solves this issue by giving developers a quick and easy way to create a standardised repo structure and easily rendering documentation via a YAML file.

 ### Create a new project
 ```